Factor 6x 2 X 12

 • Q: What is the most efficient way to calculate 6 x 2 x 12?

 • A: There's no single "most efficient" way.
-However, recognizing that 2 x 12 = 24 simplifies the calculation to 6 x 24, which many find easier to compute than 12 x 12.
+Still, recognizing that 2 x 12 = 24 simplifies the calculation to 6 x 24, which many find easier to compute than 12 x 12.
 The method you choose depends on your personal preference and mental math skills.

 • Q: What if the numbers were different?
 How would the approach change?